Fall 2014 Enrollment

 Individualized attention from faculty is one of La Roche’s best benefits.
 A 13:1 student-faculty ratio ensures that students receive personalized attention, and professors are dedicated to helping students achieve their academic and career goals.

-One highlight of the College’s core curriculum is The La Roche Experience, a required sequence of courses for all traditional freshmen, sophomores and juniors.
+One highlight of the College’s core curriculum is The La Roche Experience, a required sequence of courses for all traditional freshmen, sophomores, and juniors.
 This program introduces students to the principles of peace and justice, giving them the skills and perspective to make a positive impact in today’s society.
-Coursework includes service learning, value-based simulations, spiritual self-exploration, reflective journal exercises and college-wide seminars focusing on global issues such as diversity and discrimination, conflict prevention and issues of economic justice.
+Coursework includes service learning, value-based simulations, spiritual self-exploration, reflective journal exercises and college-wide seminars that focus on global issues.

 Across from campus is McCandless Crossing, a new town center that provides both entertainment and employment opportunities within walking distance.
 The development features more than 20 major retailers and restaurants, along with a modern 12-screen Cinemark movie theater.